Stay up to date with the latest news and updates of the AEVA! You can access each newsletter here.

 The Alberta Equestrian Vaulting Association was created as a non-profit society in 2004 with three founding member clubs; fifteen years of growth later, there are seven vaulting clubs in Alberta, all of which are active and competitive.
 Read more about our Association, our High Point Program and the Indon Award.

 In Canada, we have Provincial and National Judges.
-Provincial Judges can judge provincial events as well as Equestrian Canada divisions up to and including Canter AA.
+Provincial Judges can judge provincial events as well as Equestrian Canada divisions up to and including 3* Level (at National competitions).
 National Judges can judge Provincial events and all Equestrian Canada divisions.